 GeneCards Summary for LIPA Gene

 LIPA (Lipase A, Lysosomal Acid Type) is a Protein Coding gene.
-Diseases associated with LIPA include Wolman Disease and Cholesterol Ester Storage Disease.
-Among its related pathways are Cholesterol and Sphingolipids transport / Distribution to the intracellular membrane compartments (normal and CF) and cholesterol biosynthesis II (via 24,25-dihydrolanosterol).
-GO annotations related to this gene include lipase activity and sterol esterase activity.
+Diseases associated with LIPA include Lysosomal Acid Lipase Deficiency and Cholesterol Ester Storage Disease.
+Among its related pathways are cholesterol biosynthesis I and Cholesterol and Sphingolipids transport / Distribution to the intracellular membrane compartments (normal and CF).
+Gene Ontology (GO) annotations related to this gene include lipase activity and sterol esterase activity.
 An important paralog of this gene is LIPM.